ant-media/Ant-Media-Server/README.md

 #### ⭐️ Community Edition

 The Community Edition is a free, open-source version of Ant Media Server.
-It provides basic live streaming functionality with adaptive bitrate, transcoding, and playback support for WebRTC, RTMP, RTSP, MP4, HLS, and MPEG-DASH support.
+It provides basic live streaming functionality with adaptive bitrate, transcoding, and  support for WebRTC, RTMP, RTSP ingest and MP4, HLS playback support.
 Additionally, it offers recording and playback of live streams, simulcasting, and RESTful APIs for controlling and monitoring the server.

-This also supports various SDKs, including iOS, Android, React Native, Flutter, and Javascript.

 #### ✨ Enterprise Edition